-The subsurface investigation, however, showed the landslide deposits to be limited to the northern part of the Phase 3 area and the northeastern part of the Phase 5 area (see Figure A-4).
-Of the four subsurface excavations, explicit landslide evidence was only observed in TP-1 in the form of irregular, chaotic bedding and multiple slide planes exhibiting slickensides.
-The landslide deposits were estimated to be Pleistocene-aged due to the presence of a rounded morphology and well-developed topsoil (up to 3 feet thick).
-However, there may be smaller areas within the mapped landslide lobe where more recent movement has taken place, evidenced by topsoil as thin as 3 inches in some places along the road cut.
+The landslide deposits were estimated to be Pleistocene-aged due to the presence of a rounded surficial morphology and a well-developed topsoil/surficial unit (up to 3 feet thick).
+However, there may be localized areas within the mapped landslide lobes where more recent movement has taken place, evidenced by topsoil as thin as 3 inches in some places along the road cut.

-Given this data, the proposed structures that are most at risk of being adversely affected by potential landslides are the pool and spa facility located in the north-central portion of the Phase 3 area, and the northernmost 4-Plex unit in the Phase 5 area.
+Given this data, the proposed structures that are most at risk of being adversely affected by potential landslides are the pool and spa facility located in the north-central portion of the Phase 3 area, and the northernmost 4-Plex unit (Building 10) in the Phase 5 area.
 The landslide risk associated with these structures is considered to be high.
-The landslide risk associated with the middle 4-Plex unit is considered to be moderate, given that it is adjacent to the mapped landslide deposit.
+The landslide risk associated with the middle 4-Plex unit (Building 11) is considered to be moderate, given that it is adjacent to the mapped landslide deposit.
 The landslide risk associated with the proposed structures on all other parts of the Phase 3, 4, and 5 property is considered to be low to moderate, as while there is no evidence of landsliding in these areas, they are still at risk of the potential downslope movement from the landslide deposit mapped along the northern margin of the property.